 We are delighted to have been able to continue the service uninterrupted, in spite of the challenges of COVID-19.
 With added PPE and other precautions, we are still able to welcome old and new donors to the shul, although at present there are only booked sessions and no walk-ins, which we hope will resume in time.

 The sessions are organised by GGS volunteers Diana Wolfin and Gillian Freiberger.
 On average, we collect 80 units of blood at each session, which makes a likely total in excess of 1800 since we started in 2014, something of which the whole community is very proud.

-Our next session takes place on Sunday March 6th 2022– watch this space for details.
+Our next session takes place on Sunday 3rd July this year.– watch this space for details.